 Horses get particularity excited at the sight of a fresh bale of hale or a scoopful of oats, and that excitement often translates into aggression.
 Even horses that would otherwise have no interest in intentionally kicking a person get overwhelmed by the thought of dinner.
 If they're fed in close proximity to other horses, you also run the risk of getting caught in the crossfire as they fight for a spot at the table.

 #2 - Know your horse's body language

-Kicks always happen for a reason, and in many cases, it’s your horse’s last attempt at getting their point across.
-She can’t speak her concerns, but that doesn’t mean your horse isn’t giving you warnings.
+A horse starts kicking for a number of reasons.
+In many cases, it's your horse's last attempt at getting their point across.
+She can't speak her concerns, but that doesn't mean your horse isn't giving you warnings.
 Body language is the only language you and your horse share, and you need to be fluent.
-A horse that’s about to kick often pins back her ears to show she’s upset.
-She’ll swish her tail and slowly start shifting her weight to get her back leg ready for action.
-If you start noticing these signs, stop what you’re doing and get out of the way.
+A horse that's about to kick often pins back her ears to show she's upset.
+She'll swish her tail and slowly start shifting her weight to get her back leg ready for action.
+If you start noticing these signs, stop what you're doing and get out of the way.

 #3 - Work on desensitizing your horse

 Desensitizing means getting your horse accustomed to being handled by you.
 They should know from experience that whatever you do, you're not going to hurt them.
 Kicks often stem from anxiety at having their hooves, legs, and bellies handled.
 You can put your horse at ease by continuously working to make her feel comfortable in your care.
 Simply sitting with her for 15 minutes a day while you pick up her hooves and touch her belly will help.